MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

             ResetAll(qs);
 ```

-Requiring that all deallocated qubits be explicitly set to $\ket{0}$ is a basic feature of Q#.
+Requiring that all deallocated qubits be explicitly set to $\ket{0}$ is a basic feature of Q#, as it allows other operations to know their state precisely when they begin using those same qubits (a scarce resource).
+Additionally, this assures that they not be entangled with any other qubits in the system.
-If it is not performed at the end of a `using` allocation block, a runtime error will be thrown.
+If the reset is not performed at the end of a `using` allocation block, a runtime error will be thrown.

 Your full Q# file should now look like this: